angular/angular/aio/content/guide/workspace-config.md

 <div class="alert is-important">

   Fonts optimization requires internet access.
-  When enabled, render blocking requests will be reduced by inlining external Google fonts and icons in the application's HTML index file.
+  When enabled, render blocking requests will be reduced by inlining external Google fonts and icons CSS definitions in the application's HTML index file.

 </div>